chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - We have items with facet, values and item relevance

-  - Recommender calculates the relevance between the U and each of the items I1,I2, Im etc
+  - Recommender calculates the relevance between the you and each of the items I1,I2, Im etc

   - ![](media/image36.png)Recommend top k